rgg1/Modeling-Judgements-in-Sequential-Events/README.md

    webppl test.wppl
    ```

-2. Generate the experimental data:
+2. Generate the experimental data (input human study results in this code, then run it to turn it into appropriate CSV files):
    ```bash
    python data/get_data.py
    ```